nayan32biswas/multi-domain-poc/docs/deployment.md

 - `docker compose -f docker-compose-prod.yml up -d --remove-orphans server static_server proxy_server` Start the services.

 Run this command `docker compose -f docker-compose-prod.yml up -d --remove-orphans proxy_server` to start the proxy_server server.
 We need to restart this service if the configuration related to Caddy reverse proxy changes.

+Generally systems like this are deployed using a CI/CD pipeline.
+But to make the project simple, we manage everything manually.
+Since it's a POC project.